dcunited001/Nei.ghbor.Net-Ground/README.md

 Install
 =======

-Nei.ghbor.Net Ground has a few dependencies to install:
+Nei.ghbor.Net Ground has a few dependencies to install.
+At this time, CJDNS is optional and requires additional configuration.

 #### On OSX - Use Brew